skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 ### Adding Methods
 <hr/>

-If you need to add methods, just write methods that use `#findBy`, `#countBy` or ScalikeJDBC' APIs directly.
+If you need to add methods, just write methods that use `#findBy`, `#countBy` or ScalikeJDBC's APIs directly.

 ```java
 object Member extends SkinnyCRUDMapper[Member] {